glynislxl/predicting-G3/README.md

 In this section of the project, we prepped and cleaned the dataset to help us to analyze our data better and also to help us use our data for the purposes of machine learning in the later sections.

 We performed the following:
-1. preliminary variable selection : 8 relevant variables (3 numerical and 5 categorical) out of 33 were selected
+1. **Preliminary variable selection** : 8 relevant variables (3 numerical and 5 categorical) out of 33 were selected
-2. encoding numeric variable : the numeric variable were encoded appropriately by assigning letter grades to the respective numeric scores and adding a new column to the dataset
+2. **Encoding numeric variable**: the numeric variable were encoded appropriately by assigning letter grades to the respective numeric scores and adding a new column to the dataset
-3. removing outliers for numerical variables
+3. **Removing outliers for numeric variables**
-4. Converting Categorical Data to Numerical Data using One-Hot Encoding, producing a separate data frame with a column per category
+4. **Converting Categorical Data to Numerical Data using One-Hot Encoding**, producing a separate data frame with a column per category
 Eg. 4 Categories (A-D) , if row n has value of A, under the column for A it has a value of 1, for columns B-D is has value of 0

 # Exploratory Data Analysis on Numeric Variables